theneva/jest-project-stuff/README.md

 # Jest project stuff

-Jest ignores config and attempts to run all JS and JSON files as tests (ignoring the test config in the project folder) when only one project is specified in the `projects` array.
+Jest attempts to run all JS, JSON, and snapshot files as tests (ignoring the test config in the project folder) when only one project is specified in the `projects` array.

 Repro: